BhawickJain/groceries/README.md

 A full-stack app that allows you to track your grocery shopping.
 This repository holds the `docker-compose` setup to spin up the local development environment.

+>__In development 👷🏾__
+>
+>The project is currently under development, and the services powering the app are currently private repositories.
+You can however visit the [CONTRIBUTING.md](./CONTRIBUTING.md) article to see how I use Docker containers and Git Submodules to make development easier to setup and reproducible.

 ## Overview

 __App Architectural Diagram__